 On the morning of July 5, 1851, Josefa was at home when a Downieville resident, a patron she knew from the saloon where she worked, came into her home while her partner was away.
 There were some choice words between the two regarding a previous altercation when he began to make physical advances towards her, possibly implying a rape situation.
 While I do not believe the interaction went that far, the tension between the two was strong enough that Josefa felt in danger of her safety.
 She pulled a knife and stabbed him, multiple times.
 He died shortly after.

 Word got out in town quickly.
 She was tried by the local judge immediately and found guilty.
 The energy of the trial was far from fair.
-To the judge and jury, the act was a display of the uncontrollable and unstable nature of Josefa as a Mexican woman.
+To the judge and jury, her act was a display of the uncontrollable and unstable nature of Josefa as a Mexican woman.
 She could not be trusted and was ultimately there to cheat and manipulate any who came in the way of her success.
-This act was a confirmation of the “truth” of the racist and gender stereotypes prevalent at the time.
+This act was a confirmation of the racist and gender stereotypes prevalent at the time.
 Any discussion of the motives of the man who came into her home or in regard to Josefa’s safety and if she did this heinous act in self-defense was immediately thrown out.
 Josefa's voice in the circumstance was silenced.

 Josefa’s action was warranted due to the circumstances which were endangering her physical safety.
 However, this catalytic moment was also based on an upheaval of repressed anger and frustration due to the consistent and overwhelming racist and oppressive experiences she had to endure over time.
 Josefa, in this moment, was not only defending herself but was fighting for the right to feel safe, the freedom to be herself, to be free of societal undertones meant to make her feel less worthy, and to be free from societal restrictions set up to ensure that she would fail at her life dreams.

 Understanding Josefa’s messages this past month at moments felt like putting together a large puzzle.
 When her energy first arrived, much of it surrounded her story here in Downieville and all the hurt and anger that she endured.
 As the days went by, I began to notice another side of Josefa: the almost angelic being filled with knowledge and wisdom.
 This part of her energy was bright and light and engaging.
 Through that energy, she taught me that the only constant in emotion is its changeability.
 While emotions do provide information, they do not really offer any type of stability to our nature.
 Emotions are a very human experience and can often be a barrier to connecting and learning about our individual and true self.
 Josefa taught me that if you can still experience but also look past emotions, you will find your home of personal faith and love.
 This is the root of being.
 From this place, we can be stable and reliable for our own safety within the instability in expansions with growth.
-This lesson blew my mind on impact.
 I have practiced this technique steadily since receiving this lesson and have noticed some new and subtle shifts in my decision making process.
 They have allowed me to release resistance of the unknown influences in life and instead trust in my own love and faith in myself as the root of my stability.

 A moment of prose from Josefa: Be your biggest, greatest and most independent self.
 Honor your spirit’s gifts and live its inspiration.
 To settle for less from your life is the truest crime in being a human.
 This life is a precious gift; don’t waste it in trying to fit in or just cruise through by being comfortable.
 Challenges, decisions, they provide the gift of growth.
 Live in a meaningful way and be more than you expect from yourself.